 The Big Knit has certainly lived up to its name over the years and 2015 was no exception.
 With over 400 hats and other assorted knitted goods piled high in the Big Knit Lounge waiting patiently to be displayed and bought up by supportive festival goers, the excitement of the upcoming festival was apparent.
 As a result of generous donations before the fact, passionate knitters throughout the 10 days, and patrons who happily walked out of the lounge with a hat or two, a knitted cushion, gloves, and perhaps a wee knitted creature – the 2015 Big Knit fundraising for Guide Dogs and our Name a Puppy “Dolly” campaign raised an incredible £3,250.00!!
 We were thrilled that this included the £500 raised from this year’s raffle to win the Big Knit blanket and matching cushions.
 A really fabulouseffirt... all in aide of Guide Dogs and our future puppy, “Dolly”!
 A big thanks to those on our festival team (Dolly, Becca, Linda and Anna) and to Jess Maclean and all the wonderful knitters in Blairgowrie as well as those who kindly sent in knitted items from near and far.
 In fact, many thanks to everyone who helped in the 2015 campaign for the Big Knit and Name a Puppy.
 Your support and generosity will result in helping to fund another life changing guide dog.
 Our second puppy!
 Well done to all!!

-Having supported Guide Dogs for three years now we have decided that in 2016, as well as our Amber Harvest food collection, we are going to donate any funds raised from The Big Knit to The Cyrenians.
-We are so impressed by the wonderful work they do ...the lives (young and old) that they turn around through their really thoughtful and practical schemes and initiatives.
+Having supported Guide Dogs for three years we decided that in 2016, as well as our Amber Harvest food collection, we would donate any funds raised (over £1400) from The Big Knit to The Cyrenians.
+We were so impressed by the wonderful work they do ...the lives (young and old) that they turn around through their really thoughtful and practical schemes and initiatives.